-A tabular summary of NPDC's compliance record for the year under review is set out in Tables 17-19.
+A tabular summary of NPDC's compliance record for the year under review is set out in Tables 15-17.

-Table 17 Summary of performance for Okato contingency landfill leachate consent 3860-3 of of the Kaihihi Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+Table 15 Summary of performance for Okato contingency landfill leachate consent 3860-3 or the Kaihihi Stream 1 1 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option Site inspection Yes 2.
 Discharges in accordance with management plan Site inspection Yes 3.
 Install and maintain stormwater diversion drains Site inspection Yes 4.
 Surface runoff and leachate directed to leachate stormwater/collection drain Site inspection Yes 5.
 All leachate generated from a contingency discharge to be directed to a lined pit and removed from site No contingency discharge during monitoring period N/A 6.
-Consent lapse September 2018 if not exercised N/A N/A
+Consent lapse September 2018 if not exercised N/A N/A 7.
+Optional review provision re environmental effects Next opportunity for review in June 2025 N/A erall assessment of consent compliand s consent ce and environmental performance in respect of High Ov erall assessment of administrative per formance in respect of this consent High